Buying prescription drugs for dogs each month can get expensive.

 And if it's the dog's health that a veterinarian selling at this price range is so concerned, wouldn't this unaffordable cost of dog medication simply discourage pet owners from buying them in the first place?

 It remains to be seen what this year will show and whether pet owners will continue to buy dog medicine at the vet's office, or if more of us will switch to buying cheap pet meds online.
 In the meantime, here are some quick tips on how to save money on your dog's medicine when you cannot afford prescription animal drugs.

 How to Save Money on Pet Meds Online

-The best advice, especially if there are concerns about expenses, is to discuss them with your veterinarian so that the two of you together can find the best solution for filling your dog’s prescription medications even if it is online or at your local Walmart.
+The best advice, especially if there are concerns about expenses, is to discuss them with your veterinarian so that the two of you can find the best solution for filling your dog’s prescription medications, whether online or at your local Walmart.

 1. Buy elsewhere.
 Ask your vet to write a prescription for you to buy inexpensive pet medications online or at your local pharmacy, or in stores like Walmart or Target.
 If the vet is unwilling to do that, it's time to switch to a different veterinarian.

 2. Go human.
 There are some human medications which you can safely give to your dog.
 Drugs for people are often cheaper, so ask your veterinarian if there's a human medicine equivalent that is safe for your pooch, and go for that.

 3. Shop around.
 Whether you're buying pet medication or a human equivalent, always do your research and shop around.
 Some stores and websites charge more, but cheaper pet meds online can be found if you know where to look.

 Can (and Should) You Buy Cheap Pet Meds Online?